 - Click the Login button

 Each of the above are keywords that are supported by Scriptless frameworks.

 As a tester, you just have to just pass the values as shown below:

 Enterpassword dummypwd, mask=true

 The words in italics are the keywords that accept arguments to perform actions.

 Note: EnterPassword accepts 2 arguments.
-The second one is the flag to indicate masking of characters as it is typed in the password field.
+The second one is a flag indicating the masking of characters as it is typed in the password field.

-#2) Let’s say, you want to automate a Payment Transaction Flow:
+#2) Let’s say, you want to automate the Payment Transaction Flow: